 Compared to a variable annuity, fixed annuities are far less complicated.
 There are no complex formulas to determine how much your money will grow.
 There’s also no array of investment options you have to choose from.
 Additionally, you don’t have to allocate some money this way and other money that way.
 Your money simply grows at a fixed interest rate that changes periodically.

 Like any other retirement planning tool, fixed annuities have potential downsides.
 Here are some reasons you may want to carefully consider a fixed annuity:

-- A variable or indexed annuity, which attempts to match the performance of a particular stock market index, could offer better performance.
+- A variable or indexed annuity, which attempts to match the performance of a particular stock market index, could deliver better returns.

 - Since growth is fixed, there’s no inflationary hedge built-in.

 - In addition to a 10% early withdrawal penalty, you may also pay expensive surrender charges if you need to pull money out of a fixed annuity early.

 Certainly, taxes are another consideration.
-Payments from a fixed annuity are treated as ordinary income, which means they’re taxed at your regular rate.
+Payments from a fixed annuity are taxed as ordinary income.
 That could mean a bigger tax bite if you’re in a higher bracket.
 If you were to keep that money in a taxable account, earnings would be subject to a lower capital gains tax rate.